 By showing these lines on a map and labeling some of the major cities, you can look for trends and patterns.
 For example, you can see that the eclipse in August 2017 was the third time an area near Boise, Idaho was eclipsed in the past century.

-Get Inspired: You can control where the attention goes when creating your own data visualizations.
+Get Inspired: You can control where the attention goes when patterning your own creative data visualizations.
 Use a bright color and contrast it with lighter, less attention-grabbing colors, to show your viewers what the most important part of your chart is.
 Also, don’t be afraid to let your data story inform color choices.

 8. Data In Real Time, For Real